mallen13/java-appointment-manager/README.md

 ## Directions to Run the Program

-- Open the project in IntelliJ IDEA.
+- Open the project in IntelliJ IDEA
-- Make sure that the JDK and JavaFX-SDK are properly setup.
+- Make sure that the JDK and JavaFX-SDK are properly setup
-- Run the Main class in the src directory.
+- Run the Main class in the src directory
-- The application will open in a new window.
+- The application will open in a new window

 ## Additional Reports Description
-- The first report shows the number of appointments by month and type.
+- The first report shows the number of appointments by month and type
-- The second appointment shows the number of appointments by customer.
+- The second appointment shows the number of appointments by customer
-- The third report shows appointments by contact name.
+- The third report shows appointments by contact name

 ## MYSQL Connector Driver
-MySQL Connector Driver Version: mysql-connector-java-8.0.25.
+MySQL Connector Driver Version: mysql-connector-java-8.0.25

 ## Screenshots